May 29, 2022

 This is a plight common to those undergoing pharmaceutical treatment for depression.
 The side effects of antidepressants, which might include insomnia, weight gain, suicidal ideation, and sexual dysfunction, can often exacerbate the original condition.
 While these medications can sometimes help people get out of bed in the morning, they are notorious for sucking the magic out of life.

-But if you’re reading this article, this is probably not news to you.
-You might be tired of the never-ending labyrinth of pharmaceutical treatment, and aware that psilocybin has helped others in similar situations.
+But if you're reading this article, this is probably not news to you.
+You might be tired of the never-ending labyrinth of pharmaceutical treatment and aware that psilocybin has helped others in similar situations.

-Such was the case for Eddie, who out of frustration and desperation, finally sought out alternative treatment.
+Such was the case for Eddie, who, out of frustration and desperation, finally sought out alternative treatment.
 Fortunately, he discovered psilocybin mushrooms in early 2020.
 He connected with an underground guide who gave him some microdose capsules, and he also experimented with growing his own mushrooms.

 He started taking small amounts of psilocybin several times a week, a practice known as microdosing.
 The medicinal effects were subtle, but they gave Eddie a glimmer of hope.

-He wanted to experiment with a greater dose, but was scared of the potential interactions with his other medications.
-One doctor took the risk and told Eddie to go for it, curious himself about the potential for psilocybin to treat his patient’s long-term depression.
+He wanted to experiment with a greater dose but was scared of the potential interactions with his other medications.
+One doctor took the risk and told Eddie to go for it, curious himself about the potential for psilocybin to treat his patient's long-term depression.
 This gave Eddie the confidence to take a 3.5-gram dose, considered a medium-to-high dose.
 Although potentially blunted by his medication, the mild positive effects he experienced were significant enough to give him even more faith in psilocybin as a treatment option.

-At first, his psychiatrist was skeptical about Eddie’s enthusiasm about psilocybin.
+At first, his psychiatrist was skeptical about Eddie's enthusiasm for psilocybin.
 But after witnessing the positive shifts Eddie experienced following his second psilocybin macrodose journey, he expressed interest in trying it himself.
-During Eddie’s 27 years of experience as a psych patient, he had never witnessed a doctor express similar interest in any prescription medication.
+During Eddie's 27 years of experience as a psych patient, he had never witnessed a doctor express similar interest in any prescription medication.

 Still, even after his initial positive experiences with psilocybin, Eddie struggled with the tapering process.
 During his first two attempts to completely taper off medications, he followed advice from his doctor and therapist and returned to the original levels of medications to avoid severe withdrawal symptoms.

-“In April 2021, I committed to the tapering process once again after experiencing a guided 6.5-gram psilocybin journey.
+"In April 2021, I committed to the tapering process once again after experiencing a guided 6.5-gram psilocybin journey.
 It was a difficult eight-month taper, and this was only possible after I had experienced some of the wonderful benefits of psilocybin.
 By the end of December, for the first time in 27 years, I was completely off all prescription medications.
 The relief I feel now is indescribable.
-I feel healthier, happier, more cerebral, more lucid and more sober than I’ve ever felt in my adult life.”
+I feel healthier, happier, more cerebral, more lucid, and more sober than I've ever felt in my adult life."

-“Now, I microdose regularly with the support of my psychedelic integration coach, who has been vital in my healing journey.
+"Now, I microdose regularly with the support of my psychedelic integration coach, who has been vital in my healing journey.
 She helps me process and incorporate the positive changes facilitated by the mushrooms.
-I still feel withdrawal symptoms regularly, but am able to manage them.”
+I still feel withdrawal symptoms regularly, but I am able to manage them."

 He has a renewed relationship with life.
-He’s less “healed” than he is full — full of gratitude, love, and compassion for himself and the world.
+He's less "healed" than he is full — full of gratitude, love, and compassion for himself and the world.
 He has since reconnected with friends he had lost touch with and re-engaged with the parts of life he had lost decades ago.
 Hiking, spending time at the beach, and enjoying the fresh air are some of his favorite activities, providing him time to reflect on the past and dream about possibilities.
-And for the first time since high school, he bought a new pair of hockey skates and started playing on the frozen lake behind his house.
-“I’m picking up right where I left off,” he jokes.
+For the first time since high school, he bought a new pair of hockey skates and started playing on the frozen lake behind his house.
+"I'm picking up right where I left off," he jokes.

-Experiencing this fullness of life is possible for you, too.
 But is it safe to take psilocybin simultaneously with antidepressants?
 What does it mean to taper, and how do you do it?

 In this guide, we’ll discuss how mushrooms work, how they interact with various medications, and how you might be able to start incorporating psilocybin into your life.